AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 - The existence and semantics of core safety concepts such as the write gate.
 - The meaning of read versus write tool annotations.
 - The high level branching and PR expectations documented in the workflows doc.
-- The fact that `controller_contract` is the single contract between controllers and this server.
+- The fact that the repository docs capture the single contract between controllers and this server.

 If you do change these, treat it as a new major version and update all prompts and docs that depend on the old behavior.